Camp Concordia: Later years

 Once the POW camp closed, one of the buildings, Building T-9, was on a list acquired by the Federal Land Bank on June 7, 1947.
 In October 1947, the City of Concordia purchased 166.7 acres of camp acreage, including buildings, with the intent of establishing a park and re-locating the Cloud County fairgrounds to the site.
 Plans for the park never came to pass and the city eventually sold Building T-9 as well as other buildings and acreage.
 T-9 was subsequently used as a skating rink, hog farm, canoe factory, and during the 1960s, as storage for a horse racetrack called Thundercloud Park located on the camp property.

 The camp today

 Several structures of the camp remain, including a prison warehouse used for storage, an officers club, and a restored guard tower.
 Only the guard tower is easily accessible to the public.
-The land is now used primarily for farming, although some houses have been built on the land as well.
 The original guardhouse remains and has been restored.
-Today, correspondence continues between former POWs, their relatives and Concordia residents.
+Land is used primarily for farming, although some houses have been built on the land as well.

 Camp records have been transferred and maintained at the Cloud County Historical Museum in Concordia.
 On display at the museum are also many items of interest about Camp Concordia including several original paintings created by prisoners at Camp Concordia.

+In 2015, a museum was opened on site.

+Today, correspondence continues between former POWs, their relatives and Concordia residents.